sniederb/funnel-travel-extension-base/README.md

 }
 ```

-Mandatory properties are 'Implementation', 'Name', 'Author', 'Version', and 'Description'.
+Mandatory properties are 'Implementation', 'Name', 'Author', 'Version', 'Description' and 'PrivacyPolicyURL'.
 If the optional 'URL' is provided,
-a link to the URL will be shown to the user.
+a link to the URL will be shown to the user. **Producer** extensions are recommend to supply 'BookingSource'; if this is not a constant value, then
+describe what sources the extension will provide.

 (The logo URL is _not_ provided by the JSON file, but by the interface implementation.
 The reason is that many implementations
 will provide the logo as part of the JAR, ie. implementations will use Class#getResource(String).)